Writer and Editor

 I’m also a publishing industry veteran, having started my career at a midsized independent book publishing house in Chicago back in 2002.

-I’ve edited and prepared for print hundreds of titles in a variety of genres, including Cherry Vanilla’s rock and roll memoir, Lick Me; the definitive biography of comedy writer Doug Kenney, A Futile and Stupid Gesture (yes, the one they made into a Netflix movie starring Will Forte as Doug Kenney); Henry Rollins’s photography book Occupants; Ned Sublette’s award-winning history of the Crescent City, The World That Made New Orleans; and Dennis McKenna’s memoir about growing up with his brother Terence, The Brotherhood of the Screaming Abyss.
+I’ve edited and prepared for print hundreds of titles in a variety of genres, some of which you may have even heard of!
+I worked on the definitive biography of comedy writer Doug Kenney, A Futile and Stupid Gesture (yes, the one they made into a Netflix movie starring Will Forte as Doug Kenney); Henry Rollins’s photography book Occupants; Ned Sublette’s award-winning history of the Crescent City, The World That Made New Orleans; Dennis McKenna’s memoir about growing up with his brother Terence, The Brotherhood of the Screaming Abyss; and 2022 Indie Author of the Year Pascuala Herrera’s self-published memoir Not Always a Valley of Tears.

 I am currently available for consultations and freelance work.
 Please reach out if you have a book project that you’re looking to get off the ground!
-I love to collaborate and can advise on self-publishing, can connect you with cover and interior designers, and can copyedit or proofread your text using the Chicago Manual of Style.
+I can advise you on the process of self-publishing or pitching to a publisher, can recommend terrific cover and interior designers, and can edit your text for the spelling, grammar, and punctuation rules that your English teachers probably never fully explained to you in school.

 Save